-Here are five 'what ifs' you should know BEFORE you begin…
+Here are five 'what ifs' you may need to know BEFORE you begin…

 Request a copy of your contractor's Certificate of Insurance.
 Check its effective and expiration dates to see if the coverage will be in force the entire time work is being done.
-If you aren't sure, contact your CIE agent who will be happy to review the certificate with you.
+Contact the insurance agency that issued the certificate if you have questions about coverage.

 You should consider the purchase of a Builders Risk Policy for the length of YOUR renovation project.
 Be prepared.
-Determining the proper coverage and policy may require several conversations with your CIE agent as well as lenders, but is well worth the effort.
-Ask your CIE agent about a Builder's Risk policy.
+Determining the proper coverage and policy may require several conversations with your insurance agent as well as lenders, but is well worth the effort.

 3. What if a subcontractor gets injured at my home?
 Confirm if your subcontractors carry Workers’ Compensation coverage of their own or are covered under the GC’s policy.
 If not and a subcontractor is injured on the job at your home, YOU could liable for injuries!

 4. What if policy limits are inadequate?
 General Liability limits vary, but most GCs carry a $1 million limit.
 This amount may not be enough to cover damages.
 As the homeowner, you should consider adding additional limits with the purchase of an umbrella policy.

 5. How much more is your home worth AFTER the renovation?
 Remember to speak with your insurance agent about increasing coverage for the NEW value of your property after it’s been remodeled.

 Got questions about your upcoming home renovation project?
 We're here to help!